jhpyle/docassemble/_docs/docker.md

 installation DVD, a [Docker] "container" is analogous to a particular computer that runs Windows, and a [Docker] "volume" is (very loosely) analogous to a USB drive.

+There are multiple ways that [Docker] can be used to deploy **docassemble**:

+1. You can `docker run` the image `jhpyle/docassemble` and run a single container that contains the software needed to use all of **docassemble**'s features.
+This is the simplest way to deploy **docassemble**.
+2. You can use [Docker Compose], a tool for deploying multi-container applications on a single host server.
+The GitHub repository [`jhpyle/docassemble-compose`] shows how to do this.
+The advantages of this method are that you can economize on disk space if you do not need to use all of the software contained in the monolithic `jhpyle/docassemble` image, and you can more easily scan the [Docker] images for software vulnerabilities.
+3. You can use [Helm], a tool for deploying multi-container applications on a cluster of servers, using [Kubernetes].
+The GitHub repository [`jhpyle/charts`] shows how to do this.
+The advantage of this method is that it can handle a very high volume of traffic.
+You may want to explore using [Helm] if you have already optimized your application by pushing time-consuming tasks into background tasks and are already running **docassemble** on powerful hardware, but the server is still unable to handle the traffic.

+The remainder of this section of the documentation will describe deploying **docassemble** using the `jhpyle/docassemble` image.
+If you want to use one of the other methods, see the documentation in the README files of the separate GitHub repositories.
+You can also follow the instructions in the [installation] section to deploy **docassemble** directly on a Linux machine, but there are multiple steps to this process and it requires knowledge of Linux and patience.

 # <a name="where"></a>Choosing where to run Docker